 |Workmen string lines to bring TVA electricity to Valley farmers.
 (Photo courtesy of the New Deal Network)|

 President Franklin Roosevelt believed strongly that America?s farming areas should have the same access to electricity as cities.
 In 1935 the Rural Electric Administration was created to bring electricity to rural areas like the Tennessee Valley.

-Today, Americans' standard of living has risen as nearly everyone has electricity at home, school, and work.
-Read more about life in the Valley before electricity and how TVA power changed things for the better.
+Today, Americans? standard of living has risen as nearly everyone has electric power at home, school, and at work.
+Read more here about life in the Valley before electricity, and how TVA power changed things for the better.